pgeeh/first-to-react/src/pages/WhatisReact/WhatisReact.md

 #### Basics

-React manages the [DOM (document object model)](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) using components, which represent one or more native DOM elements.
+React manages the [DOM (document object model)](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) using components, which represent one or more native HTML elements.

 These components can be stand-alone, use provided information (called _props_), or manage their own stored information (called _state_). components can pass information down to child components.